 Many different farm animals.
 RARITY: Rare.

 Prismatic Sandylion stickers were shiny and holographic.
-They sparkled in the light.
+They are also a little bit difficult to explain, but imagine lots of tiny triangles that sparkled in the light.
 This effect was replicated in future sticker lines, so they are not considered too rare by collectors today.
+For example, many special foil cards replicate the effect, albeit with smaller diamonds.
+See all >

 Prism Suns and Moons